theprogramking/ask-gemini/README.md

 ## Usage

 First, you need to import the package and set your API key.
 Then you can use the `askGemini` function to get responses from the AI.
+Visit [Google AI Studio](https://aistudio.google.com/app/apikey) to get your API key.

 ```javascript
 import { setGeminiApiKey, askGemini } from 'ask-gemini';